Sayandeep003/TemporaryResume/README.md

 # TemporaryResume
-Just made one resume for fun
+Made one resume just for fun long back when I was learning HTML :))